abrookins/reliable_service_calls_with_python/README.md

-# Reliable service calls with Python
+# Making reliable network calls with Python

-This project demonstrates stability patterns that will make your service calls in Python more reliable.
+This project demonstrates stability patterns that will make your network calls in Python more reliable.

-The form of the demonstration is a set of backend web services against which various common failure modes were simulated.
+The form of the demonstration is a set of backend web services against which various common failure modes are simulated.
 For example, total failure of an upstream web service.

-The patterns demonstrated include, with brief definitions (you can find better definitions elsewhere):
+The patterns demonstrated include:

-* **Circuit breakers**: mechanisms that stop executing code paths after calls reach a failure threshold
+* **Circuit breakers**: mechanisms that stop executing code after reading a failure threshold
-* **Timeouts**: deadlines that our network requests must meet, after which the program stops waiting
+* **Timeouts**: deadlines that network requests must meet, after which the program stops waiting
-* **Retries with exponential backoff and random jitter**: attempts by the program to try a failed network request again
+* **Retries with exponential backoff and random jitter**: attempts to try a failed network request again
 * **Graceful degradation**: falling back to a degraded state; i.e., returning partial data
-* **"Generic Gateway"**: a collection of code that templates error handling, especially around network requests
+* **Generic gateway**: a collection of code that templates error handling, especially around network requests

-The "generic Gateway" and "circuit breaker" pattern are based on Chapter 5, "Stability Patterns," of the book *Release It!* by Michael Nygard.
+The "generic gateway" and "circuit breaker" patterns are based on Chapter 5, "Stability Patterns," of the book *Release It!* by Michael Nygard.

 The idea to use exponential backoff with "jitter" is based on [*Exponential